timescale/docs/tutorials/financial-ingest-real-time/financial-ingest-dataset.md

 from memory into the database in one transaction.
 The perfect batch size isn't universal, but you can experiment with different batch sizes (for example, 100, 1000, 10000, and so on) and see which one fits your use case better.
-Using batching is a fairly common pattern when ingesting data into TimescaleDB from Kafka, Kinesis, or websocket connections.
+Using batching is a fairly common pattern when ingesting data into $TIMESCALE_DB from Kafka, Kinesis, or websocket connections.

 You can implement a batching solution in Python with Psycopg2.